it-innovation/sam/doc/basics.rst

 * `Relations` shows the internal Datalog relations.
 * `Help` provides access to the documentation.

-For example, if you select `Objects -> user` then you will be see results relevant to the `user`:
+For example, if you select `Objects -> user` then you will see results relevant to the `user` object:

 * Fields: The object's `myDataProvider` holds a reference to `dataProvider` (in the real system: it can never hold any other value).
 * Local variables: e.g. the constructor's `dataProvider` variable holds a reference to the `dataProvider` object.